Prime Media Group: Aggregation and expansion

 The network expanded further into New Zealand, with Prime Television New Zealand on 30 August 1998.
 In 2002, Prime New Zealand entered into a joint venture with Australian company Publishing & Broadcasting Limited, owners of the Nine Network.
 Under the agreement, Prime Television was given access to Nine Network programs, expertise and money.
 In return, PBL was given the option to acquire 50% of Prime Television New Zealand in 2008.
 As a result, Prime Television New Zealand's ratings and profits increased significantly.
 Sky Television purchased Prime NZ for NZ$30 million in November 2005.

+In late 2005, the company announced its expansion into regional Queensland radio with the acquisition of stations in Cairns, Townsville, Mackay, Rockhampton, and Gladstone from Macquarie Media Group (now Southern Cross Austereo).
+Prime chairman Paul Ramsay described the purchase as "a very good fit" which positioned its existing media for "future growth opportunities".
+On 1 August 2007, Prime purchased Zinc 96.1 and Hot 91.1 Sunshine Coast, from Rob Gamble, for $33.5 million.
+The company was renamed to Prime Media Group Ltd on 5 December 2007 in recognition of the company's expanded interests.
+But Prime's expansion into radio would ultimately be deemed a failure.
+In 2013, Prime's radio stations were sold to Grant Broadcasters for $50 million less than the original acquisition price.

 For the 2007 Australian federal election, Prime's online division iPrime launched Federalelection.com.au, produced from Prime Television's Canberra headquarters in partnership with Roy Morgan.

 The Seven Network purchased 14.9% of Prime Media Group and rumours emerge of an increased stake.
 In 2009, Lachlan Murdoch purchased an 8% stake.
+Murdoch was forced to resign as a director of Prime Media Group, in 2010, because of cross-ownership rules related to the company owning 91.1 Hot FM on the Sunshine Coast, Queensland, despite being a member of the Prime board at the time.